-Let’s take a look at the IRS’ evolving stance on cryptocurrencies over the past seven years and where things may be headed in the future.
+Let’s dive right into understanding the basics of crypto tax, the IRS’s evolving stance on cryptocurrencies over the past seven years, and where things may be headed in the future.

 The IRS has been actively looking into cryptocurrencies since at least 2014 when it issued its first notice.
 Since then, the agency has become increasingly persistent in its efforts to encourage taxpayers to report their crypto holdings, as well as increasingly aggressive in prosecuting those that intentionally fail to report crypto gains.

 The IRS released Notice 2014-21 to clarify how existing tax principles apply to virtual currency transactions.
 In the frequently asked questions, the agency addresses everything from the cost basis of virtual currencies to taxes on crypto mining activity.